-- Cost effective and beneficial to the National Flood Insurance Fund.
-The Benefit Cost Ratio must yield 1.0 or greater;
+- cost effective and beneficial to the National Flood Insurance Fund.
+The Benefit Cost Ratio must yield 1.0 or greater

-- Technically feasible; and
+- technically feasible; and

-- Physically located in a participating NFIP community or it must reduce future flood damages in an NFIP community.
+- physically located in a participating NFIP community or it must reduce future flood damages in an NFIP community.

 A project must also conform with:

-- The minimum standards of the NFIP Floodplain Management Regulations;
+- the minimum standards of the NFIP Floodplain Management Regulations;

-- The applicants Multi-Hazard Mitigation Plan; and
+- the applicant's Multi-Hazard Mitigation Plan; and

-- All applicable laws and regulations, such as Federal and State environmental standards or local building codes.
+- all applicable laws and regulations, such as Federal and State environmental standards or local building codes.